tigerbrain/Alexa-MyQ-MultiDoorSupport/README.md

 Using the Alexa Skills Kit to allow your Amazon Echo device to activate your Chamberlain or LiftMaster MyQ garage gateway that is connected to one or two doors.

+## Recent Project Updates
+* 05-FEB-2017: Updated lambda-upload.zip file to reflect the latest endpoint discovered on 04-FEB-2017.
+* 03-FEB-2017: Forked jbnunn's repository to release an enhanced and fully working version of a modified code that supports activating a second garage door under a single MyQ gateway along with some feature enhancements that help simplify installation and introduce an ability to configure Alexa to only close garages if so desired for security reasons.

 ## Description
 By using the Alexa Skills Kit and AWS Lambda, you can control your Chamberlain or LiftMaster MyQ garage door through your Amazon Echo device.
 This code adapts [David Pfeffer's](https://github.com/pfeffed) unofficial